-Before his debut in 1972, “Irish” Davey O’Hannon was a fan of professional wrestling.
-He never envisioned he’d soon be on the road and in the ring with his heroes, much less be able to call some of them his friends.
+Before his debut in 1972, "Irish" Davey O’Hannon was a big professional wrestling fan.
+But he never envisioned he’d soon be on the road and in the ring with his heroes, much less be able to call some of them his friends.

 "I was in Madison Square Garden when Bruno beat Buddy Rogers for the title.
 I lived and died with Bruno as a fan.
 So for me, it was a dream come true to be able to get in the business and work with him and many others throughout the territories, spending a better part of 20 years doing it."